Oldest Member (European Parliament)

 The Oldest Member is the eldest Member of European Parliament at the beginning of a new legislature and at the mid-term election of a new President of the European Parliament.
-Until 2009, the Oldest Member, similar to the Father of the House, presided over the chamber during the election of the President.
+Until 2009 the Oldest Member presided over the chamber during the election of the President, similar to the Father of the House.
 This privilege was abolished in 2009.

 1979–1987

 From the European Parliament's first session on, the parliament's Rules of Procedure gave the oldest member the privilege to chair proceedings until a new President was elected.
 In the meantime, however, no other business was to be transacted unless concerned with the election.

 This provision gave room for an opening speech from the oldest member, before the chair was taken by the newly elected president.
 In 1979, the first oldest member of the European Parliament, Louise Weiss, gave a one-hour-speech and received both standing ovations and a warm public reception.
 The same held true for her immediate successors Jacqueline Thome-Patenôtre and Nikolaos Gazis.